8ctopus/pigeon-invoice/README.md

 ## pdf engines

+- `Dompdf` includes three engines
-- `CPDF` is included within `DomPdf`
+    - `CPDF` (bundled with Dompdf)
-- `PDFLib` is a commercial library https://www.pdflib.com/ that needs to be installed
+    - `PDFLib` is a commercial library https://www.pdflib.com/ that needs the extension to be installed
     - `GD` will make a graphic pdf

 - `wk<html>topdf`

 To use the `wk<html>topdf` engine, you will need to [download the binary](https://wkhtmltopdf.org/downloads.html) for your system and add it to the current working directory `getcwd()` or to the system path.